btc100k/shamir_seed_qr_codes/README.md

 * So the QR codes represent a JSON array of shares of your words.
 * When you decode, the python code converts the QR codes to JSON, then joins the shares into their BIP39 word numbers.
 * The array of word numbers is then converted back into words for you to enter into your hardware wallet.
+* If you encode your seed with this method and then 10 or 100 years later cannot get this code to run, you can still recover your seed as follows:
+  * Assuming QR code readers still exist, you pull the text out of the QR codes.
+    * Each QR code holds a JSON array of one shares for each word.
+  * Separate the elements from each share, in order, into separate documents.
+  * You'll need to find some code that can decode a Shamir secret, or you'll have to figure out the math.
+The python code on the Wikipedia page should be easy to run once you have the JSON data from the QR codes.

 # Running